[3.7] Sovyn's Lazy Pally - Tanky Templar with Max Block

 Q: Can I play a Lazy Pally Duelist, Ranger, Marauder or Scion?

 Yes, absolutely!
-Simply reference my completed passive skill tree and remove the 'mana regen and life' node and the two Strength nodes at the start of the Templar area, and connect to the existing skill tree path via your preferred class starting nodes.
+Simply reference my completed passive skill tree and remove the nodes at the start of the Templar area, and connect to the existing skill tree path via your preferred class starting nodes.
 Everything else is the same aside from the Ascendancy class.
 We pass near by all of the class starting areas except the Witch and Shadow.
 You will make a little bit of extra work for yourself though, as I only provide the progression builds for the Templar.
 You will need to make your own way with the other classes, but it's not difficult.
-I do believe the full-strength Inquisitor Ascendancy class (only available to the Templar) is the best choice for the Lazy Pally as it provides the most damage.
-We can get all of our defenses from gear.
-Other Ascendancy classes may work, some better or worse than others but are outside of the scope of this guide.
+I do believe the full-strength Inquisitor Ascendancy class (only available to the Templar) is the best choice for the Lazy Pally as it provides the best combination of damage and defense.
+Other Ascendancy classes may work, some better or worse than others, but these are outside of the scope of this guide.

 Q: Any Endgame Tips and Tricks?